 Small and walkable, Boston is jam-packed with centuries-old landmarks, gorgeous parks, world-class universities and some of America’s best restaurants.

-Wherever you’re headed after your flight to Boston lands, you’ll find each neighborhood in the compact city has a unique appeal—wealthy Back Bay, trendy South End, historic Beacon Hill—while Cambridge, just across the exquisite Charles River, has a thriving cultural and culinary scene all its own.
-At the heart of the city are baseball’s Boston Red Sox and their iconic Fenway Park stadium.
+Wherever you’re headed after your flight to Boston lands, you’ll find each neighbourhood in the compact city has a unique appeal – the wealthy Back Bay, the trendy South End, the historic Beacon Hill – while Cambridge, just across the exquisite Charles River, has a thriving cultural and culinary scene all its own.
+At the heart of the city are baseball’s Boston Red Sox, and their iconic Fenway Park stadium.